White Curry Worker Wins Racism Case After Being Told “You Can’t Cook, You’re Not Asian”

 Colin Sorby, 31, complained that he was racially abused by his supervisor, Azheem Akhtar, after being told he did not understand the recipes being made at the production plant because he’s white.

-He had worked at Mumtaz Foods in Bradford, Yorkshire, for around 15 weeks when the comments were made in October 2019.
+He had worked at Mumtaz Foods in Bradford, Yorkshire, for around 15 weeks when the comments were made.
 Colin was part of a team making the recipes for Mumtaz’s curries, supplying ready meals to Lidl.

 An employment tribunal upheld Colin’s claims for racial discrimination, harassment and victimisation.